torchlight-api/engine/README.md

 ### Statamic

-To integrate Torchlight Engine with Statamic, you may add the CommonMark extension to your desired markdown parser by [adding the extension](https://statamic.dev/extending/markdown#adding-extensions):
+To integrate Torchlight Engine with Statamic, you may [add the CommonMark extension](https://statamic.dev/extending/markdown#adding-extensions) like so:

 ```php
 <?php